venthur/wyrm/doc/writing_toolbox_methods.rst

     >>> obj
     {'bar': 2, 'foo': 2}

-Using :func:`wyrm.types.Data.copy`
+Using :meth:`wyrm.types.Data.copy`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users rely on the methods to leave their arguments unmodified.
 To assist you
 with that, the :class:`wyrm.types.Data` object, provides a
-:func:`wyrm.types.Data.copy` method which returns a deep copy of the object.
+:meth:`wyrm.types.Data.copy` method which returns a deep copy of the object.
 This method also allows to selectively overwrite or create attributes in the new
 copy of the object.